-For example, say an IT consultant advises a client to move their customer information to a new database.
+For example, say an IT consultant advises a client to move their customers' personal information to a new database.
 A hacker breaks into the database and exposes customer data, including credit card numbers.
 The client might sue the consultant to recover costs of dealing with the breach.

 In a situation like this, a third-party cyber liability policy would cover your legal defense up to the policy limits.
 That includes: